Alex Verdugo Player Props: Red Sox vs. Orioles

-The Boston Red Sox, including Alex Verdugo and his .553 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starting pitcher Dean Kremer and the Baltimore Orioles at Oriole Park at Camden Yards, Monday at 6:35 PM ET.
+The Boston Red Sox, including Alex Verdugo and his .538 slugging percentage in past 10 games, including four extra-base hits but no homers), battle starter Kyle Bradish and the Baltimore Orioles at Oriole Park at Camden Yards, Tuesday at 6:35 PM ET.

-In his previous appearance, he went 1-for-4 with an RBI against the Brewers.

 Alex Verdugo Game Info & Props vs. the Orioles